talks

 These are my talks, at varying levels of formality, with abstracts (click to expand) and links to video where they exist.

-This list is mainly for personal reference, but to those who want to watch a talk of mine and don’t know which: more recent ones should be better, assuming that my ability to explain things increases monotonically.
+This list is mainly for personal reference, but to those who want to watch a talk of mine and don’t know which: more recent ones should be better. hopefully.

 teaching